r3wald/espurna-wiki/Hardware-Itead-1CH.md

 Make sure to flash as DOUT.
 Makes an excellent switch for a gas fireplace.
 Just replace current remote relay with NO and the common.
 Use pulse mode=Normally Off and pulse time(s) = 1800 to have it auto turn off after 30 minutes

 Flashing instructions for the "1CH DC5V/7-32V and RF" are the same as PSF-B01.
-The only difference is the 4 point header is rotated, but the 4 point header is rotated.
-The trace still comes from the 3v3 point.
+The only difference is the 4 point header is rotated, but the trace still comes from the 3v3 point.
 The RF learning function is hardware, so no binary modification is needed.

 ## Issues